perslab/wgcna-toolbox/README.md

 * pickSoftThresholdSFTfit: pickSoftThreshold scale free topology plot
 * pickSoftThresholdMeanCon: pickSoftThreshold mean connectivity plot
 * diffpermutedColors: if plot_permuted == T, the plot of the modules found in each permuted dataset
+* diffParams_colors_PPI_order: if the user gave several sets of parameters, a plot of the modules, ordered by the number of assigned genes after PPI enrichment test.
-* colors: the final colors before and after filtering for PPI enrichment
+* final_colors: the final module assignment before and after PPI enrichment test `/projects/jonatan/tmp-bmi-brain/`
-* compareParams: if compare_params == T, colors found using each set of parameters

-`/projects/jonatan/tmp-bmi-brain/`
 * MAGMA outputs